Chisme: Heterogeneity-Aware Gossip Learning: Related Work

-In discussing these heterogeneously distributed systems, we refer to the term \textit{differentiation}, a concept borrowed from the education domain to describe teaching methodologies that consider the differences inherent among a set of learners and provide solutions that are responsive to each learner while accomplishing learning outcomes for all learners~\cite{tomlinson2003differentiating}.
-In distributed deep learning, the implied existence of multiple distinct optimal solutions necessitates more \textit{differentiated} approaches, i.e., approaches that facilitate collaborative model training while allowing multiple optimal solutions across clients.
-To this end, several approaches have leveraged global and local model training to yield differentiated solutions, including hierarchical FL approaches~\cite{liu2020clienthierarchical} and multi-phase approaches with both federated and on-device training~\cite{huang2021personalized, arivazhagan2019silopersonalized}.
+This motivates the need for more \textit{heterogeneity-aware} approaches, i.e., approaches that facilitate collaborative model training while allowing multiple optimal solutions across clients or distributions.
+To this end, several approaches have leveraged global and local model training to yield heterogeneity-aware differentiated solutions, including hierarchical FL approaches~\cite{liu2020clienthierarchical} and multi-phase approaches with both federated and on-device training~\cite{huang2021personalized, arivazhagan2019silopersonalized}.
 However, these approaches largely do not consider the similarity of underlying data distributions, and therefore cannot efficiently capitalize on collaboration between compatible clients.
-To that end, clustered federated learning (CFL)~\cite{sattler2020cfl, castellon2022flic} has been proposed to leverage cosine similarity between model updates to structure federated learning within incrementally partitioned groups of clients with similar data distributions.
-These approaches identified cosine similarity as a usable heuristic for organizing collaboration between similar clients, which informs and asserts our approach.
-Still, they rely on a central server to orchestrate clustering, and at the very least, require a global view of the entire network.
+Clustered FL~\cite{sattler2020cfl, castellon2022flic} has been proposed to infer similarity from model updates to structure federated learning within incrementally partitioned groups of clients with similar data distributions.
+Still, they rely on a central server to orchestrate heterogeneity-aware federated learning, whereas our proposed approach does not.
+Decentralized approaches that target the personalization of models are part of a much more recent paradigm in research.
+Ma et al.~\cite{ma2022like} use the cosine similarity of model parameters to optimize regularization and loss functions towards personalization, while Zec et al.~\cite{zec2024effects} consider cosine similarity and other similarity measures for model aggregation.
+However, these DFL approaches require synchronous communication and aggregation phases that may make them susceptible to delays caused by straggling devices or require synchronous control planes, whereas our approach leverages gossip learning to address these risks.
+To our knowledge, \textit{Chisme} is the first heterogeneity-aware gossip learning protocol that leverages data affinity inferred from exchanged model parameters to influence model merging to better serve clients in a network of heterogeneous data distributions, while maintaining model robustness through collaboration.